jasonedwardsoto/HW/README.md

 Question:

 Who are you?
-What is your backgroung
+What is your background
+---
 Jason Soto I come from a Senior Network Engineering role

 What are your career goals?
+---
 My goal is to change my career path toward Quant or something within the Blockchain/Cryto space

 What did you chooe FinTech as a career path?
+---
 It not only adds to my background but propells to an area where I could bring the two things I love finance and technology